Encoded Jamming Secure Communication for RIS-Assisted Systems: CJ-Aided MIMO Wiretap Model and Jamming-Channel Bottleneck

-In the EJ scheme, the term $\min\{\hat{R}, \tilde{R}\}$ is achieved by the secure coding scheme for the discrete memoryless multiple-access wiretap channel in~\cite{yassaeeMultipleAccessWiretap2010, xu2023achievable}.
-The term $\bar{R}$ is simply achieved by letting the jammer transmit nothing.
+In the encoded-jamming framework, $\min\{\hat{R}, \tilde{R}\}$ corresponds to the secure coding scheme for the discrete memoryless multiple-access wiretap channel developed in~\cite{yassaeeMultipleAccessWiretap2010, xu2023achievable}. $\bar{R}$ represents the trivial case where the jammer transmits zero power.
+For the GN scheme, the achievable secrecy rate under the same CJ-aided MIMO formulation is given by

-\begin{remark} Comparing \eqref{eq:GN_rate} and \eqref{SR_hat_tilde_bar_MIMO} reveals that there is no consistent dominance between \(R_{\text{GN}}\) and \(R_{\text{EJ}}\) across different channel conditions.
-The GN scheme injects uncoded Gaussian noise into both the UE’s and Eve’s channels, whereas the EJ scheme transmits structured codewords that can be decoded and canceled by the UE but remain undecodable to Eve.
-Although this asymmetry may offer an advantage to the EJ scheme, the requirement for the UE to decode both the payload and the jamming signals imposes a tighter constraint on the achievable secrecy rate (see \eqref{SR_hat_tilde_bar_MIMO}) \cite{xu2024}. $\lozenge$ \end{remark}